 - Description: Discuss difficult cases, guided review of literature

 Attend weekly Drs.
 Meeting when possible

 - Max hours/week: 1*

-Weekly supervision with Dr. McCallum
+Weekly supervision with Dr. McCallum (when available)

 - Description: Review evidence-based treatments, neurobiology of EDs, case discussion